DUI Costs and Car Insurance

 - Reinstatement fees.

 In the long term, a DUI conviction can severely impact your car insurance premium and require that you file future proof of financial responsibility.

+There are obvious risks to getting behind the wheel drunk.
 Death is the ultimate cost of drunk driving, but there is more at stake.